Kattis/problem-package-format/spec/legacy.md

 The two files pointed to by input and judge_answer must exist (though they are allowed to be empty) and the validator program must be allowed to open them for reading.
 The directory pointed to by feedback_dir must also exist.

-### Reporting a judgment
+### Reporting a judgement

-A validator program is required to report its judgment by exiting with specific exit codes:
+A validator program is required to report its judgement by exiting with specific exit codes:

 - If the output is a correct output for the input file (i.e., the submission that produced the output is to be Accepted), the validator exits with exit code 42.